rapidftr/RapidFTR-chef-repo/README.md

 This code supports automated deployment for [RapidFTR](http://rapidftr.com/).
 It's targeted at enabling anyone with a Linux server to set up their own production-ready instance of RapidFTR with as little manual setup as possible.
 The implementation is [chef](http://www.opscode.com/chef/)-based, utilizing chef-solo.

-At the moment automated deployment is only tested on Ubuntu, but we're interested (to one degree or another) in supporting other Linux distributions and POSIX OSs.
+At the moment automated deployment is only tested on Ubuntu, but we're interested in supporting other Linux distributions and POSIX OSs.
 (If you want to test and add support for another, see "Contributing" and "Other Platforms" below.)

 The most up-to-date version of this code is currently at <https://github.com/duelinmarkers/RapidFTR-chef-repo>.